renquinn/easel-py/README.md

 - manage datetimes for user
     - relative semester/time specification
         - e.g.,
-            - week 1 day 2 start of class,
+            - module 1 day 2 start of class,
+            - module 6 class 1 start of class,
-            - week 4 day 1 end of class
+            - week 4 day -1 end of class
             - start of week 2 (first day of the week in the morning)
             - end of week 3 (last day of the week at midnight)
         - instead of weeks use modules?